 Where have all the Shining Time Station props gone to?

-The short answer is that we don't know.
+Aside from the previously-mentioned Jukebox which was acquired and restored by a fan in 2021, the short answer is that we don't know.
 The arcade machine turnover seen between Season 1, 'Tis a Gift and Season 2 may be an indicator that the machines were leased or rented to Shining Time Station production by a prop shop or collector.
-The jukebox, however would have been owned outright by the Production.
 After Shining Time Station wrapped up in 1995, Catalyst Entertainment (now CCI) would have been the logical custodians of the jukebox and other Shining Time Station artefacts featured in the show (mural, ticket and information desks, walls, signage etc.)

 An enquiry to present-day CCI Entertainment in Feb, 2013 deepens the mystery.
 Executive Assistant Kerri Grasser wasn't sure what happened to the props in storage after HiT Entertainment acquired the STS property, adding that "they may have been destroyed".

 We have since learned that some of the props may have been acquired by, or sold to the Canadian Broadcasting Company (CBC) Prop Department in the 2000s.
-The CBC sadly dismantled their prop department during the Spring of 2007, with the inventory sold to independent prop warehouses and auctions.
-Were any of the surviving Shining Time Station props included in the lot?
+The CBC sadly dismantled their prop department during the Spring of 2007, with the inventory sold off on May 31st to independent prop warehouses, auctions and private collectors where the jukebox prop was acquired.
+Were any of the other surviving Shining Time Station props included in the lot?
 Unfortunately, there's no way to tell as a contact with the CBC informed us in 2018 that they did not keep an inventory of the props that were disposed of, and that anyone who might have been able to provide insight are now long-gone as well.

 If anyone can confirm or has any information about the fate of these props, please contact us directly via email: email@example.com